IBM/knative101/workshop/exercise-7/README.md

     ```
     This file defines the location where our built image will be stored.
 In our case, we'll be storing it on the IBM Cloud Container Registry.

 4. Make sure you update the image value with your own container registry namespace, which you defined in exercise 6.
+Replace <NAMESPACE> with your own namespace.

 5. Apply this yaml file to your kubernetes cluster.
     ```